Mihir-Rabari/ved-db-server/CODE_OF_CONDUCT.md

 - No harassment, discrimination, or personal attacks.
 - Follow project maintainers' guidance.

-Report unacceptable behavior to the maintainers via private email.
+Report unacceptable behavior to the maintainers via private email at: __mihirrabari2604@gmail.com__.
+For general inquiries you can also reach out on Instagram: __@mihirrabariii__.
 Violations may result in corrective actions, including temporary or permanent bans.